 - Open your mouth, judge righteously, defend the rights of the poor and needy. – Proverbs 31:9

-Many have lost jobs.
+Many have lost jobs this year.
 Many others were already living on the margins.
 Some will lose their homes.
 What are some creative ways you can practice hospitality while keeping yourself and others healthy?
 What else is in our power to do?

 - Remember the prisoners, as though in prison with them, and those who are ill-treated, since you yourselves also are in the body. – Hebrews 13:3